 Katakana vs Hiragana

-Why have two similar alphabets that even pronouncing or sounding the same but having different characters?
-The answer to this conundrum lies in the fact that while Hiragana is mainly used to spell Original Japanese words, Katakana alphabet is used to spell words that have been borrowed and incorporated in Japanese language from Chinese and Korean languages.
+Katakana is one of the alphabets used in Japanese writing.
+We said that every Katakana alphabet has a Hiragana version, and every Hiragana alphabet has a Katakana version.
+Why do they have two similar alphabets that are even pronouncing or sounding the same but having different characters?
+The answer to this conundrum lies in the fact that Katakana alphabet is used to spell words that have been borrowed and incorporated in Japanese language from Chinese and Korean languages.
 One feature that distinguishes Katakana characters from Hiragana characters is that, characters in Katakana are more angular in appearance than Hiragana characters.

 What is the difference between Katakana and Hiragana?